This post may contain affiliate links. Thank you for your support.

-Now is the perfect time to give yourself an early glimpse of the spring to come!
-Here’s how to force forsythia branches and enjoy their blooms inside your home!
+Now is the perfect time to give yourself an early glimpse of the spring to come.
+Here’s how to force forsythia branches and enjoy their blooms inside your home as you await spring’s arrival.

-I always love when the forsythia start to bloom.
-They’re the first thing to really show some color in the spring and they just bring so much hope with them.
-We have two big forsythias right outside our living room windows and we can always see their cheery yellow flowers peeking it.
-The other great thing about forsythia is that they’re super easy to force so you can enjoy their cheerfulness right when you need it most in the dead of winter.
-Today I thought it might be super helpful to share how to force forsythia if you feel like you could use a little bit of spring color in your home and in your life right now.
+I always love it when the forsythia starts to bloom.
+They’re the first flowering shrubs to really show some color in the spring, and they just bring so much hope with them.
+We have two big forsythia bushes right outside our living room windows, and we can always see their cheery yellow flowers peeking in during the early-spring weeks.
+The other wonderful thing about forsythia is that they’re extra easy to force, so you can enjoy their showy blossom branches right when you need them most in the dead of winter when everything is still dormant.
+Today, I thought it might be fun and helpful to share how to force forsythia if you feel like you could use a little bit of spring color in your home and in your life right now.

 What is Forcing?

-Forcing is basically the practice of tricking spring-blooming branches into thinking spring has arrived by bringing them into your house where it’s warm.
-Anything that blooms before it puts out leaves is considered a great candidate for forcing, but I’ve even forced branches in the past just for their bright, fresh green leaves at Easter time.
+Forcing is basically the practice of tricking ornamental spring-blooming branches into thinking spring has arrived by bringing them into your house where it’s warm.
+Any deciduous shrub that blooms before it puts out leaves is considered a great candidate for forcing, but I’ve even forced branches in the past just for their bright, fresh green foliage at Eastertime, like these dwarf lilac branches.

 When is the Best Time to Force Forsythia?

 Once it’s gotten cold enough outside to freeze for a few weeks, the forsythia will typically feel like they’ve had their winter and will be ready to bloom when spring temperatures arrive.
 You can try it as early as mid-January if you want to, but most people force branches around the end of February or March, just a few weeks before spring.
-I find I’m not really ready for spring until spring actually arrives in March these days.
-It usually still feels like winter here at that point, but I’m happy to have it feel like spring is really here, in the house at least.
+It usually still feels like winter here at that point, but I’m happy to brighten my home a bit as I wait for the flowers outside to emerge.

 Cut and Prepare